Discover Tallahassee festivals and other exciting outdoor activities this fall.

 Trough or Treat at Redemptive Love Farm

 To help with social distancing, Redemptive Love Farm has designed a one-way walking path so that everyone can keep their distance while collecting their treats!
-Additionally, only 50 families will be allowed in each hour, to ensure no crowding takes place.
+Additionally, each family will be allowed two hours to complete, to ensure no crowding takes place.

-Tickets go on sale on October 9th.
+Tickets are on sale now.
 Visit their Facebook page for more information.

 Tallahassee Downtown Market

 Don’t forget about one of the oldest (and most beloved) Tallahassee festivals!
 Every Saturday from 9 AM – 2 PM, from now through November, you can head over to Tallahassee’s Downtown Market.
-Located on the corner of North Monroe and East Park Avenue, you’ll find rows of local vendors and merchants selling fresh homegrown produce, flowers, eggs and more.
-There’s a small stage for live musical performances, so be ready to dance or clap along to the beat.
+Located on the corner of North Monroe and East Park Avenue, you’ll find rows of local vendors and merchants selling fresh homegrown produce, flowers, eggs, and more.
+There’s a small stage for live musical performances from 10:30-1:30 every Saturday, so be ready to dance or clap along to the beat.